anttiviljami/erc20-toilet-paper-coin/WHITEPAPER.md

 ### Frequently Asked Questions

+#### How do I get my toilet paper?

+Just call the withdraw function with your shipping address.
+The smart contract will automatically ship the toilet paper to you within 2 business days.

 #### Does TPC have its own Blockchain?

 No. TPC exists on the Ethereum Blockchain as a Smart Contract.
 This allows it to leverage a faster, more secure and modern crypto environment.